johnpolacek/jquery.configurator/README.md

 jQuery Configurator
 -------------------

-**The jQuery plugin for injecting url parameter options into webpages and JSRender templates** *by [@johnpolacek](http://twitter.com/johnpolacek)*
+**The jQuery plugin for injecting url parameter options into webpages** *by [@johnpolacek](http://twitter.com/johnpolacek)*

-Plays nice with [JSRender](https://github.com/BorisMoore/jsrender) because it is awesome - https://github.com/BorisMoore/jsrender

 To just get a data object from url parameters of current page, do:
 `$.Configurator().getConfig(); // returns data object`

-Need to do more documentation and a demo page for this one..
+A common use for this would be to use it with a JavaScript template engine.
+I like [JSRender](https://github.com/BorisMoore/jsrender) because it is awesome - https://github.com/BorisMoore/jsrender

 Dual licensed under MIT and GPL.